 The vaccine is a live-attenuated form of the virus.
 In immunocompetent persons, protection starts about 10 days after the first vaccination.
 Reactions to yellow fever vaccine are generally mild and include headache, muscle aches, and low-grade fevers.
 Side effects can be treated with paracetamol but aspirin and other nonsteroidal anti-inflammatory drugs, for example ibuprofen or naproxen, should be avoided.
 On extremely rare occasions, people may develop severe, sometimes life-threatening reactions to the yellow fever vaccine – which is why this vaccine is used with caution in immunocompromised individuals, pregnant women and the elderly for safety reasons.
 Talk to your travel health advisor if you belong to this group.

-No reliable treatment of rabies disease exists!
+No treatment against rabies disease exists.

 Stroking cute pets is not a good idea; refrain from touching wild or unfamiliar or dead animals.

 All travellers to places where rabies may occur and who are likely to take repeated trips to areas where rabies occurs should have a pre-exposure vaccination.
 In addition, pre-exposure vaccination is highly recommended for travellers at particular risk: